sparkflows/sparkflows-docs/docs/user-guide/export-import/import-applications.rst

 If found then, overwrite

-* If I choose connectors and import to also connectors and the data (workflows and datasets) is present in the Project Connectors so it will overwrite not create new.
+* If I choose connectors and import to also connectors and the data (workflows and datasets) is present in the Project Connectors so it will overwrite, not create new.

 Workflows